citp/privacy-policy-historical/t/th/the/thetab.com.md

 ### **Data transfers**

 When you complete our registration forms or use our services, we may transfer your information to our group companies and processors outside the EEA to countries that may not have data protection rules that provide the same level of protection.
 However, we only transfer your information where there are appropriate measures and controls in place.
-If you would like to receive a copy of the applicable data transfer safeguards used when your information is transferred outside the EEA to non-adequate countries, please contact us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)
+If you would like to receive a copy of the applicable data transfer safeguards used when your information is transferred outside the EEA to non-adequate countries, please contact us at editor@thetab.com

 ## **Access & Control of Your Information**

 ### **Updating your information**

 Please ensure you update your personal information or tell us if it changes or is inaccurate.
 You can update your details, for example your email address, in your account settings or an equivalent section if you are a subscriber.
-You may also email our team at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)
+You may also email our team at editor@thetab.com

 ### **Preference centre: controlling direct marketing**